ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 [TOC=3]

-Markdown uses an image syntax that closely resembles the syntax for links, allowing for two styles: _inline_ and _reference_.
+Markdown uses an image syntax that closely resembles the syntax for links, allowing for two different styles: _inline_ and _reference_.

-### Images, inline-style
+### Images, inline style

 Inline image syntax looks like this: